Alex Rathgeber: Theatre

-Rathgeber made his professional debut in supporting roles such as Gremio in Kiss Me Kate and Sacha in Fiddler on the Roof alongside Topol in the role of Tevye.

-Rathgeber was cast by director George Ogilvie in his first principal role - Lancelot in Camelot for Melbourne's The Production Company.
+Rathgeber made his professional debut in supporting roles such as Gremio in Kiss Me, Kate and Sacha in Fiddler on the Roof alongside Topol in the role of Tevye.
+Rathgeber was cast by director George Ogilvie in his first principal role, Lancelot in Camelot for Melbourne's The Production Company.
 He starred alongside Katrina Retallick, Scott Irwin, Melissa Madden Gray and Dennis Olsen.
 Soon after, he was cast opposite Silvie Paladino in the role of Billy in the new Australian production, Sideshow Alley.
-In 2007 he moved to London where he landed the role of Raoul in Andrew Lloyd Webber's The Phantom of the Opera (1986 musical) in the West End, with Ramin Karimloo playing the Phantom.
+In 2007 he moved to London where he landed the role of Raoul in Andrew Lloyd Webber's The Phantom of the Opera in the West End, with Ramin Karimloo playing the Phantom.

 Invited to return to Australia to appear in Mame as the nephew Patrick to Rhonda Burchmore's Mame, he then played the part of Tony opposite Esther Hannaford in The Boyfriend, before being cast by director Simon Phillips to play the groom Robert in Melbourne Theatre Company's production of The Drowsy Chaperone, alongside Geoffrey Rush, Christie Whelan Browne, Robyn Nevin, Shane Jacobson, Rhonda Burchmore, Grant Piro and Rohan Browne.
-He toured Korea and New Zealand as Brad Majors in The Rocky Horror Show, with Lucy Maunder as Janet, Kristian Lavercombe as Riff Raff and the original writer of the show, Richard O’Brien, as the Narrator.
+He toured Korea and New Zealand as Brad Majors in The Rocky Horror Show, with Lucy Maunder as Janet, Kristian Lavercombe as Riff Raff and the original writer of the show, Richard O'Brien, as the narrator.

 In 2011 Rathgeber performed in three productions for Melbourne's The Production Company.
-First, Australian stage legend Nancye Hayes and musical director John Foreman cast Rathgeber in the part of Greg Connell in The Boy From Oz, in which he sang the classic I Honestly Love You to Todd McKenney's Peter Allen.
+First, Australian stage legend Nancye Hayes and musical director John Foreman cast Rathgeber in the part of Greg Connell in The Boy from Oz, in which he sang the classic "I Honestly Love You" to Todd McKenney's Peter Allen.
 This production also featured Fem Belling as Liza Minnelli and Robyn Arthur as Marion Woolnough.
 During the Melbourne summer season of The Boy From Oz, artistic director Ken Mackenzie-Forbes invited Rathgeber to appear in the role of Billy Crocker in Anything Goes, teaming him up with Amanda Harrison as Reno, Wayne Scott Kermond as Moonface and Todd McKenney as Evelyn.
 Following on, Rathgeber was cast by Roger Hodgman and Kellie Dickerson in the dual roles of Joseph P. Kennedy Jr. and Jerry in Grey Gardens, starring Pamela Rabe as Little Edie (Edith Bouvier Beale) and Nancye Hayes as Edith Ewing Bouvier Beale.

-In 2012, after creating the role of Sid Worley in various workshops of An Officer and a Gentleman (musical), Simon Philips cast Rathgeber in this tortured soul role for its World Premiere production, which opened at the Lyric Theatre Sydney in May of that year.
+In 2012, after creating the role of Sid Worley in various workshops of An Officer and a Gentleman, Simon Philips cast Rathgeber in this tortured soul role for its world premiere production, which opened at the Sydney Lyric in May that year.
 Rathgeber played alongside Ben Mingay as Zack Mayo, the part made famous by Richard Gere.
-The stage adaptation of the film was co-penned by producer Sharleen Cooper Cohen and original screenplay writer Douglas Day Stuart, with music by Ken Hirsch, it also starred Bert Labonte, Kate Kendall, Amanda Harrison and Zahra Newman.
+The stage adaptation of the film was co-penned by producer Sharleen Cooper Cohen and original screenplay writer Douglas Day Stuart, with music by Ken Hirsch, it also starred Bert La Bonté, Kate Kendall, Amanda Harrison and Zahra Newman.